protocol/research-grants/RFPs/rfp-014-private-retrieval-of-data.md

 This request for proposals is intended to fund the **research and development of interactive private communication mechanisms, with the goal of creating deployable prototypes**.
 We are particularly excited to develop work that can be applied in the contexts of libp2p, IPFS, and Filecoin, but we are considering all projects which can be generalized to content-addressed data

 We are interested in funding projects which:
-- Explore new mechanisms for private communication (e.g. with cryptographic, information theoretic, or statistical basis)
+- Explore new mechanisms for private communication or access (e.g. with cryptographic, information theoretic, or statistical basis)
 - Relax the traditional ‘web’ assumptions of a single origin to engage with the possibilities of pre-distributed CDN or content-addressed data.
 - Prototype the use of novel network-layer privacy technologies in real systems.

 ## Program Objectives
 This call for proposals seeks both **research leading to deployment-ready design sketches** for private communication mechanisms as well as **development activities implementing prototypes** from existing designs.
 Applicants should specify which of these objectives their proposal addresses.

 **Objective 1 (Research):**
 Design of a mechanism or architecture for private/anonymous low-latency communication